splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 microk8s helm3 repo add splunk https://splunk.github.io/splunk-connect-for-kubernetes
 ```
 ### Create values file
-In order to connect to SPLUNK instance, there's a need to create `sck_values.yaml` file of this following structure filling variables marked with "###" (description below).
+In order to connect to SPLUNK instance, you must create a `sck_values.yaml` file with this structure, populating variables marked with "###" (as described below):
 ```yaml
 #global settings
 global: